 The stock Oculus Quest 2 setup is lacking in comfort and ease.
 The Index is designed to be a complete purchase that may only require more sensors.
 That means comfort, weight distribution, face grip, heat, and the overall experience were at the forefront of the head strap and interface design.
 The Quest 2 is a modular design that is intended to lower the entry price at the sacrifice of a comfortable fit.

-- Reduce facial pressure: The gravity balance and distributed design is adopted, so that the gravity of the product is evenly distributed in different positions of the head, reducing facial pressure....
+- The gravity of the product is evenly distributed in different positions of the head, reducing facial pressure

-- Power supply is more convenient: The battery pack adopts a magnetic quick-release design, and the battery can be detached and charged, which does not affect the use of VR host.
-Two battery packs are...
+- Magnetic quick-release design and the battery can be detached and charged, which does not affect the use of VR host

-- Reducing the weight of the head battery: We designed a dedicated battery pack B2 for the VR host, which weighs only 140g, which can balance the front and rear weights.
-Compared with the traditional...
+- The dedicated battery pack B2 for the VR host weighs only 140g, which can balance the front and rear weights for much less weight on the head

-- Double the battery life: The battery capacity of a single battery pack is 5200mah, which can fully charge the Quest2 once, adding about 2-3 hours of battery life (some high-power applications may...
+- The battery capacity of a single battery pack is 5200mah, which can fully charge the Quest2 once, adding about 2-3 hours (APP depends) of VR time

 - Upgraded Cushions: The widened 46mm top strap pad and the thickened 16mm head cushion can effectively improve the comfort and reduce pressure when wearing the headset, and the soft PU leather surface...

-- Easy to Carry & Store: Our head strap can fit in the official carrying case and most carrying cases on the market so you can rest assured to take it on your travel and won't worry about the storage....
+- Easy to Carry and Store: Our head strap is designed to fit in the official carrying case and most other cases on the market.
+This makes it simple to take on the go and store when you're not using it....

-- Personalize your fit in an instant with a turn of the easily adjustable fit wheel.
+- Personalize your fit with adjustable fit wheel

-- Install with ease by removing your original strap and simply snapping the Elite Strap into place.
+- Set up by removing your original strap and snapping the Elite Strap into place

 The Meta Quest 2, formerly the Oculus Quest 2, is Facebook/Meta’s premiere standalone VR headset.
 It has sold over 10 million units worldwide and is quickly becoming a rising star and herald of the spatial computing era.
 While the Quest 2 isn’t near being the first VR headset or platform, it is the first to bring a great VR experience to an accessible price range.